MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Invoke-MgBetaInviteDriveItem.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Files-help.xml Module Name: Microsoft.Graph.Beta.Files online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.files/invoke-mgbetainvitedriveitem
 schema: 2.0.0
-ms.prod: sharepoint
 ---

 # Invoke-MgBetaInviteDriveItem

 ## SYNOPSIS
-Sends a sharing invitation for a DriveItem.nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.
+Sends a sharing invitation for a DriveItem.\nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgInviteDriveItem](/powershell/module/Microsoft.Graph.Files/Invoke-MgInviteDriveItem?view=graph-powershell-1.0)

 ## SYNTAX